yao-creative/yiyaotan-site/content/blog/life/dating.md

 ### Other thoughts with Poisson

-1) Perhaps the same can be seen with consistent hard work beating talent
+1) Perhaps the same can be seen with consistent hard work oriented around a domain beating talent.

 2) Paul Graham also talks about consistently exploring, being curious, and trying makes us a target for luck in [How to Do Great Work](https://paulgraham.com/greatwork.html)